 - Without planning, your estate could cause great hardship.
 In Illinois, if you die without a will, your estate will be split 50-50 between your spouse and kids.
 This means that your wife could be prevented from selling the house because the children won’t agree to it.

 - You can still watch out for that wayward child.
 It’s really difficult when our children don’t make the choices we’d like them to make for themselves.
 It causes everyone a lot of heartache.
 Creating a trust for a child like this can bring a deep sense of peace.

 - Long-term Care Planning takes the burden off your family.
 The last decade of life is one of the most stressful times in the human lifespan.
 There is nothing harder for a child or family member than not being able to provide care for a loved one when the time comes.

 - It takes the guesswork away.
 It is very difficult to be grieving the loss of a loved one (or the catastrophic illness of a loved one) all the while not knowing if you are making the decisions they would want made.
 Good planning prevents guilt and emotional conflict between siblings or family members.

 If you’ve been putting off planning because of the hassle or the cost, we encourage you to take a step toward protecting your loved ones today.
 You’ve already taken at least one step by learning more in this post.
 Next, we encourage you to attend a free educational workshop — Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind.
 See the upcoming dates here, and call 217-726-9200 to RSVP.

 We also understand that time is of the essence if you have a loved one who is facing a nursing home or already in a nursing home.
-In that case, we urge you to call us right away at 217-726-9200 and our Benefits Coordinator, Melissa Coulter, will be more than happy to speak with you about your urgent situation.
+In that case, we urge you to call us right away at 217-726-9200 and one of our Elder Care Advisors will be more than happy to speak with you about your urgent situation.